 They also both sport a premium metal and glass build and an eye-watering price, with Google seemingly seeing them as true, mainstream flagships and even iPhone rivals.
 Arguably, they don’t quite live up to Google’s ambitions, but they’re a strong start to a range which could break out of the niche that Nexus built.

 The tablets: Google Nexus 7 (2012)

-With the iPad carving out a market, that could well have been argued to be its own, the lack of Google's official presence seemed to be a little noticeable.
+With the iPad carving out a market, that could well have been argued to be its own, the lack of Google's official presence was noticeable.

-For your money, you got a 1280 x 800 7-inch screen, a 1.2GHz quad-core Tegra 3 processor, 1GB RAM, 4,325mAh battery and a 1.2MP front facing camera.
+For your money, you got a 800 x 1280 7-inch screen, a 1.2GHz quad-core Tegra 3 processor, 1GB of RAM, a 4,325mAh battery and a 1.2MP front facing camera.
 There was no rear sensor.
 It also brought Android 4.1 Jelly Bean to market.

 - Read our Nexus 7 (2012) review

 By this point, Google's only foray into the tablet market was at the smaller sized, budget end of the market.
 This left the gap for the iPad 4 (briefly the iPad 3 as well) to continue to grow the full sized tablet market.
 Third party devices were still struggling to compete.

 Despite the New York launch being cancelled due to Hurricane Sandy, the Nexus 10 managed to launch online.
 The Samsung made device packed an eye-popping 10-inch 1600 x 2560 screen, 1.7GHz dual-core processor, 2GB of RAM and two cameras (5MP on the rear and 1.2MP on the front).